Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 April 2026 06.04.47 UTC
+- WIB: Selasa, 28 April 2026 07.02.50 UTC
-- WITA: Selasa, 28 April 2026 07.04.47 UTC
+- WITA: Selasa, 28 April 2026 08.02.50 UTC
-- WIT: Selasa, 28 April 2026 08.04.47 UTC
+- WIT: Selasa, 28 April 2026 09.02.50 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: funny
+Kategori: friendship